Preload & RAPs

 - Connector for the Honda connection (Chris sells his with a plug and play connection).
 If you are building your own you can splice any old connector in or get the Honda connector here

 - Heat Shrink tubing

 - Black Tape

 Some guys have had success using a Double Pole Double Throw switch (DPDT).
 If you google it you will find lots of details on how to create one.
 It is much cheaper to create.
 You should always use fuse on the positive side.

 Locating the electric RAP will differ between the 99-07 (carburated) and 08-14 (fuel injected) models.
 I have an 04 but if I had an 08-14, I would go with the manual RAP.
 Details & suggestions for a mount location of the electric RAP for both models is found on the install instructions page.

 Since the the manual RAP comes from a used BMW rear mono shock on a 650, 1100, 1150 or 1200 they are extra.
+You can also use the RAP from a Suzuki Burgman AN400, or 03-09 Honda 1300.
+The Burgman RAP requires modification.
 Sometimes the guys that convert them have them or you can search for one on eBay.
 Suggested mounting locations for the manual RAP can be found on the install instructions page.

 Kris Koehler makes and sells a this one.
 It is made from part of the electric RAP.

 Bleed and install your RAP